epfl-matmat/matmat.org/news/2024/10/molssi-juliamolsim.md

 +++
-title       = "MANUEL: Invited talk on AD and DFT derivatives" rss_pubdate = Date(2024, 10, 21)
-type        = "conference"
-startpage   = true
+title       = "MolSSI workshop: Hands-on presentation of DFTK" rss         = "Our group participates in the MolSSI workshop on Julia for Computational Molecular and Materials Science" rss_pubdate = Date(2024, 10, 21) type        = "conference" startpage   = true